-For most businesses, the road to digital transformation has been a bumpy one, with non-unified data storage systems and multiple systems of record implemented through the years due to ongoing business requirements.
+For most businesses, the road to digital transformation has been a bumpy one, with non-unified data stores and multiple systems of record implemented over the years due to ongoing business requirements.
 Digital transformations are never easy and even more challenging than traditional change efforts.
-Without the proper planning and analysis of your business needs and existing computing platforms, the benefits of a complete and successful digital transformation cannot be maximized.
-Organizations understand that digital transformation is not just exclusive to internal optimizations, focusing on the digitization of processes or the organization’s entire operating model.
+Without the proper planning and analysis of your business needs and existing computing platforms, the benefits of a complete and successful digital transformation cannot be fully realized.
+Organizations understand that digital transformation is not exclusive to internal optimizations, focusing on the digitization of processes or the organization’s entire operating model.
 Becoming digital, powers improved modern applications that serve external partners and customers through the use of digital channels.

 Transformation in any organization must come from the top, with leaders taking ownership and ensuring commitment from the different teams within the organization.
 There should also be alignment when it comes to expectations and the initiatives pursued by the organization and members so that processes can be prioritized easily.
 After the process is standardized, regular tracking is essential; the ongoing impact of all changes implemented must be assessed regularly to determine next steps.